 As we reached the wooden mirador platform, we were surprised to see three military and two police personnel.

-Pool after pool after pool await you.
+From the mirador, you can capture Semuc Champey in all her glory.
+Pool after pool after pool awaits you.
 All you have to do is get down the mountain to enjoy them.

 The mirador is roughly in the middle so you have another 20-30 minutes to descend.